grymoire7/mdresume/resume.md

 March 2007 – October 2017

-I worked on a document conversion team to design and create a new in-browser viewing solution.
-I worked on a pdf export solution, including an new font creation and subsetting subsetting system for embedded fonts.
+On a document conversion team to I helped design and create a new in-browser viewing solution from scratch.
+We made it possible to view hundreds of different file formats natively in the browser.
 For the last two years I worked on very large scale cloud-based knowledge management software.

 **Technologies used:** C/C++, Java, REST, Agile, Oracle DB

+### Inso/Stellent – Principal Software Engineer

+May 1999 – February 2007

+On the document conversion pipeline team I designed and implemented a PDF Export product, a font handling subsystem with OTF parse/subset/write library, an emulation layer, and native 3D format support.

 ## Projects & Achievements